"Your time as a caterpillar has expired. Your wings are ready… authentic Life Begins Here."

 Kim has been an ally of the LGBTQ community for decades.
 She has personal reasons that connects her to this community and she cherishes the relationship that she has developed with the community over the years.
 She understands some of the struggles this community in particular have faced and continue to face and she stands with the community to face these issues.
 Ultimately she believes people should be allowed to love who they love…Love wins!

 She has worked with the HIV/AIDS community for just over a decade.
-She is an advocate of this community and jump at chances to educate others about HIV/AIDS.
+She is an advocate of this community and jumps at the chance to educate others about HIV/AIDS.
 She has attended conferences all over the country and even with the White House during President Obama’s term to advocate on behalf of the HIV/AIDS community.
 She assists clients who have been diagnosed since the onset of the virus/ disease, those who are newly diagnosed and those in between to cope with their new diagnosis and assist them with processing, acceptance, disclosure, compliance and simply embracing all parts of who they are.

 Kim is trained in Motivational Interviewing, Trauma Focused Cognitive Behavioral Therapy, Advanced Perinatal Mental Health Psychotherapy, Perinatal Mood and Anxiety Disorders, The Gottman’s Seven Principles of Making Marriage Work, Bringing Baby Home (these workshops will be offered several times a year; for more information visit our services page) and Gottman Couples levels 1, 2 and 3 trained.
 She utilizes multiple frameworks and modalities in her practice as she understands there is no one size fits all therefore she tailors the methods used to each individual client.
 However, Solution Focused, Psychodynamic and Cognitive Behavioral Therapy are three of her favorite frameworks to use in therapy.
 Kim does therapy from a traditional approach however uses life coaching approaches and techniques.
 Kim uses mindfulness, music, meditation and other relaxation techniques as a part of the therapeutic process.
 Kim provides feedback, homework (most times to do in between sessions) and tools for clients to use to live an authentic, peaceful, colorful and warm life far beyond the therapeutic process.